 The Group recognizes impairment losses on AFS equity investments when there has been a significant or prolonged decline in the fair value of such investments below its cost or where other objective evidence of impairment exists.
 The determination of what is "significant" or "prolonged" requires judgment.
-In determining whether the decline in value is significant, the Group considers historical volatility of share price (i.e., the higher the historical volatility, the greater the decline in fair value before it is likely to be regarded as significant) and the period of time over which the share price has been depressed (i.e., a sudden decline is less significant than a sustained fall of the same magnitude over a longer period).
+In determining whether the decline in value is significant, the Group generally treats significant decline as 30% or more and prolonged decline as greater than 12 months.
+In addition, the Group evaluates other factors, including normal volatility in share price for equities and future cash flows and discount factors for unquoted equities.